kushagra765/Kinux-Kernel/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-Name: Bug Report
+name: Bug Report
-About: Create a report to help us improve
+about: Create a report to help us improve
-Title: ''
+title: ''

 ---